paepckehh/daylight/README.md

 [paepche.de/daylight](https://paepcke.de/daylight)

 Need to collaborate in an worldwide distributed team?
-You (or your chatbot) need to know local daylight (availibility) times?
+You (or your chatbot/lib) need to know local daylight (availibility) times?

-100% pure golang, minimal imports.
-Use it as app or api (see api.go)
+100% pure golang, lib/api has no external dependencies Example app has one.
+Use it as APP or api (see api.go).

 # INSTALL